IIA · the security concept Conversational Factory · the open local product Coming soon · source-available

 Bring up the chain.
 Ask your plant a question.

 A workstation.
 Docker.
 A browser.
 Optionally Claude Desktop.
-The witness ships with realistic ICS/OT capture fixtures so you can see the asset map populate before you point it at a real network.
+Brings up an inside historian, the one-way sync, the outside copy, and the MCP gateway — seeded with realistic fixtures so you can query it before pointing it at a real historian.

 Full operator quickstart →